muratk5n/thirdwave/en/README.md

 ---

-:) "the energy in the room felt vaguely like the end of a Zoom meeting"
+:) "The energy in the room felt vaguely like the end of a Zoom meeting"

 ---